Anas-MG/Robot-AI-Projects/AI-Task1/README.md

 **Task**
->SettingUp and Testing ROS Installation and configuration
+>Installed and Configured ROS with the right configuration for Noetic

 **SubTask**
 >Changed the type of the state publisher node from "state_publisher" to "robot_state_publisher" to make it work with noetic